Tusharma98/AutoMagz/README.md

 ## 🚀 Features

 ✅ Fetches top headlines using [NewsAPI.org](https://newsapi.org)
-✅ Automatically generates an image with a red gradient background
+✅ Automatically generates an image with a gradient background
+✅ Add caption without any human intraction with full article links.
 ✅ Adds logos, date, and news source branding
 ✅ Posts the news image to Instagram using [instagrapi](https://github.com/adw0rd/instagrapi)
 ✅ Can be scheduled to post daily with a cron job or cloud service